ebo-arcadia/angular-jwt-auth/README.md

     - [X] if table is generated
     - [X] if table structure is correct
     - [X] if URL links are working using postman

-7. refactor & enhancement
+# Refactor & enhancement & new features

+## for Angular
+    todo: user is able to select roles upon sign up
+    todo: render real protected data onto view page when user logged in

+### create a sign up page using model-driven forms technique
+    steps to implement
+        - [] define a new instance of form control class
+        - [] define controls using form control class
+        - [] assign instance to a property on the component
+        - [] define default values for each control value
+        - [] pass validation to the form control
+        - [] define async validation passing it as an argument to form control
+        - [] associate inputs in the template to the control properties using directive
+        - [] add message to show error messages on the HTML page if errors returned by the validator

+### create a sign up portal using template-driven forms technique

+## for Node JS
-    - [] JWT refresh token implementation
+    todo: JWT refresh token implementation
-    - [] User can switch roles
+    todo: User can switch roles
-    - [] implement other types of database such as noSQL
+    todo: implement other types of database such as noSQL
-    - [] store JWT in HttpOnly Cookie
+    todo: store JWT in HttpOnly Cookie